conduktor/conduktor-docs/docs/platform/guides/self-service-quickstart.md

 We've demoed successful topic creation, but now let's attempt to make a topic that doesn't fit the criteria set by the central team.

-The API key we've been using up until now has been an Admin API key, so truth be told this was always going to work.
-We needed it to create topics beyond the scope of a single Application Instance.
-Remember we have created two application instances in this demo (prod and dev) so we wouldn't want to use an application level token.
+The API key we've been using has been an **Admin API key**, and we needed it to create topics beyond the scope of a single Application Instance.

+Remember, we've created two application instances in this demo: prod and dev, so we wouldn't want to use an application level token.

 However, to properly recreate the application team experience, for this failure, we need to use a key that is scoped to the Application Instance level.

-Let's swap in the correct key now and assume the role of the website analytics prod application.
+Let's swap in the correct key now and assume the role of the website analytics prod application:

-1. Inside Console, navigate to the Application Catalog, our application Website Analytics, the **prod** instance of the application and click `New API Key`. **Copy this value**.
+1. In Console, go to the **Application Catalog**, our application Website Analytics, the **prod** instance of the application and click `New API Key`.
+Click **Copy this value**.

 You could also run this from the CLI:

 ````bash
 conduktor token create application-instance -i=website-analytics-prod my-new-key-name